kopp/AmigomatedDriving/src/external/README.md

 Should the package update upstream, `cd` to the folder of that package, do a `git checkout` to the new version, then go back to this repo and do a `git commit -am "..."`.

+# usb_cam

+This package does exist as a binary package, however during testing it turned out, that it does currently not contain the latest fixes from the repo.
+As we had problems with segmentation faults on the target hardware, we do need the latest version. (> v0.3.6)